-3. In addition to window frames, you can also bridge corners to get from one level to another.
+2. You can bridge corners to get from one level to another.
 Position the tracks as shown below.
 Make sure the marble doesn't have much momentum so that it falls into the second track.

-4. By mirroring two tracks as shown in the illustration, you can form a tube that ensures the marble falls safely to a lower level without jumping off the track.
+3. By mirroring two tracks as shown in the illustration, you can form a tube that ensures the marble falls safely to a lower level without jumping off the track.